 Don't get me wrong.
-There's nothing wrong with Tupperware, especially reusable models designed to get food from one point to the next.
-But the beauty of the Crock Pot Mini, beyond its ability to reheat your food to make it taste like new again, is that it makes meal prep feel exciting and so much more than just a chore—more than I can say for a boring black plastic container.
+There's nothing wrong with using classic food storage containers to get food from one point to the next.
+But the beauty of the Crock Pot Mini, beyond its ability to reheat your food to make it taste like new again, is that it makes meal prep feel exciting and so much more than just a chore—more than I can say for a boring container.

 This article originally appeared on Cookinglight.com